DeoHeo/NextCoronaWave/README.md

 # NextCoronaWave

-is a Local Check for Check MK with check the count of new cases with Corona.
+is a Local Check for Check MK with monitoring the count of new cases with Corona.

 This is my first project with Git.
 I want learn programming and using Git.